-As a part of contractual agreements with externship agencies, students may be required to fulfill the following requirements.
+As a part of contractual agreements with externship agencies, all allied health students may be required to fulfill the following requirements.
 Failure to submit all requirements may result in dismissal from the program.
-All requirements must remain current throughout the program or prior to starting the externship based on specific program requirements.
+All requirements must remain current throughout the program.
 It is important to note that the contracted externship agency agreements are not negotiable in their requirements.
 Subject to externship site requirements, students who do not have documentation that evidences acceptable criminal background history, negative drug screen, immunization, and health clearance may not be accepted at the externship site.

-Students are responsible for all costs of program immunizations and medical clearance required for admission and continuation within the program.
-In addition, students are responsible for all costs that may be associated with injury or illness while on campus, in the learning laboratories, at an externship experience, or while performing other campus/program related activities during enrollment in the program.
+Students are responsible for all costs of program immunizations and medical clearance required for admission and continuation within the allied health program.
+In addition, students are responsible for all costs that may be associated with injury or illness while on campus, in the learning laboratories, at an externship experience, or while performing other campus/program related activities during enrollment in the allied health program.